 Rule 147A is a new intrastate offering exemption adopted by the SEC in October 2016.
 Rule 147A is substantially identical to Rule 147 except that Rule 147A:

 - Allows offers to be accessible to out-of-state residents, so long sales are only made to in-state residents; and,

 - Permits a company to be incorporated or organized out-of-state, so long as the company has its “principal place of business” in-state and satisfies at least one “doing business” requirement that demonstrates the in-state nature of the company’s business.

 Intrastate Offering Documents

-For your Intrastate Offerings, we suggest you use any of our Regulation D Offering Kits.
-Documents in these kits include the PPM, Investor Questionnaire, Subscription Agreement, Form D (which we file for you for free), Jurisdictional Legends for all 50 states and more and are available for your corporation or LLC.
+For your Intrastate Offerings, use our Rule 147/147A set of offering documents.
+Documents in these kits include the Offering Memorandum, Investor Questionnaire, Subscription Agreement, Jurisdictional Legends for all 50 states and more and are available for your corporation or LLC.

 Do the anti-fraud provisions apply?